Doctordrayfocus/vue-typescript-template/README.md

 # vue-typescript-template

-This project extends the default typescript template of VueCli.
-The goal is to provide a quick and easy-to-use vuejs template that contains common plugins and folder structure required to build a single-page app of any size or requirement.
-This will allow you spend less time on project setup and more time on the application's business logic.
+This project extends VueCli's default typescript template.
+The goal is to provide a quick and simple vuejs template that includes the common plugins and folder structure needed to build a single-page app of any size or requirement.
+This allows you to spend less time on project setup and more time on the business logic of the application.

 ## Features